UniExeterRSE/intro-to-r/acknowledgements.md

 This workshop was developed by Laura Roldan Gomez, Rebecca Smith, Theresa Wacker, Emma Walker and Fiona Warren.

-Inspired by and adopted from:
+Inspired by and adapted from:

 John Blischak, Daniel Chen, Harriet Dashnow, and Denis Haine (eds):
 "Software Carpentry: Programming with R."  Version 2016.06, June 2016,